ha2040/WebService-Java-Csharp/README.md

 # WebService-Java-Csharp

 This repository contains my projects that handles Web Service (SOAP).
-  - The client is coded in Java and consumes the Web service which the C# client-server hosts.
+  - The client is coded in Java and consumes the Web service which the C# server app hosts.